You are here

 Packing a suitcase for the beach

-Bring in a suitcase and teach them the vocabulary for the contents.
+Bring in a suitcase and teach the children the vocabulary for the contents.
 They will be intrigued as to what you have in your suitcase.
-You can use the Kim’s game model whereby you show the class the suitcase full of objects, in secret remove one of the objects and they must find which object is now missing.
+You can use the Kim's game model whereby you show the class the suitcase full of objects, then in secret remove one of the objects and they must work out which object is now missing.

 Before the activity, stick flashcards of sea animals around the room.
 Draw a large beach picture on the board as a cross section of the sea.
 Draw the sea, a boat and a couple of palm trees to give the general idea.
 You can then play a 'Where am I?' game by saying I live in the sea.
 I'm black and white.
 I've got a hole in my back to breathe.
 I'm called a whale.
 Where am I? and the children look around the room and point to the whale flashcard.
 Then choose a volunteer to stick the flashcard onto the sea picture on the board.
 Continue with the other flashcards.

 Design a fish

-In groups of three they can draw and colour a fish.
-They should give the fish a name and decide what it eats, how often it sleeps, where it lives (under a rock, in a bunch of seaweed, buried in the sand), and give it one special attribute such as – it can jump out of the water, has a really long tongue, has five eyes etc. They can then stick their fish onto a beach scene you have drawn on the board and then present their fish to the rest of the class.
+In groups of three children can draw and colour a fish.
+They should give the fish a name and decide what it eats, how often it sleeps, where it lives (under a rock, in a bunch of seaweed, buried in the sand, etc.), and give it one special attribute, such as it can jump out of the water, has a really long tongue, has five eyes, etc. They can then stick their fish onto a beach scene you have drawn on the board and then present their fish to the rest of the class.
 Give the class a written model to follow before they attempt to write about their fish.
 (This idea is adapted from a conference paper given by Lynne Cameron in 2006.)

-https://learnenglishkids.britishcouncil.org/en/category/topics/holidays This site has lots of activities related to holidays.
+The LearnEnglish Kids website has lots of activities related to holidays: https://learnenglishkids.britishcouncil.org/category/topics/holidays

-http://www.first-school.ws/activities/numbers/sandbeach.htm This page has a sandy beach scene to look at, identify sea objects or colour.
+This page has a sandy beach scene to look at, identify sea objects or colour: https://www.first-school.ws/activities/numbers/sandbeach.htm

 First published 2008